 - 2. The expiration of affordability restrictions accompanying a mortgage or preservation program administered by the Secretary.
 This category includes two groups of properties, as follows: - a.
 Properties with matured Section 202 direct loans, Section 236 insured or HUD-held mortgages, or Section 221(d)(3)-(d)(5) BMIR insured or HUD-held mortgages where permission of the Secretary would not have been required prior to mortgage prepayment.
 To be eligible under this category, the underlying affordability restrictions at the property must have expired with maturity of the mortgage.
 Note, the distinction in this category is that permission from the Secretary for mortgage prepayment is not required. - Properties with expired "stand alone" affordability restrictions. b.
-This group includes properties that had a HUD-imposed affordability restriction that expired in FY 2018 or in the 5 years prior to the publication date of this notice.
-To be eligible under this category, the project with the expired affordability restriction must not, at the time of the request for assistance, have an active Section 202 direct loan, or an active Section 221(d)(3)-(d)(5)BMIR insured or HUD-held mortgage or Section 236 FHA-insured or HUD-held mortgage.
+This group includes properties that had a HUD-imposed affordability restriction that expired in FY 2018 or in the 5 years prior to the owner's submission.
+To be eligible under this category, the project with the expired affordability restriction must not, at the time of the request for assistance, have an active Section 202 direct loan, or an active Section 221(d)(3)-(d)(5) BMIR insured or HUD-held mortgage or Section 236 FHA-insured or HUD-held mortgage.
 This category includes projects that had a HUD-imposed affordability restriction and may have been financed with a state-insured mortgage.
 The expired/expiring affordability restriction must be a HUD-imposed affordability restriction that restricted the property to operate as affordable housing to very low, low, and/or moderate income households.
-This may include, but is not limited to, the Preservation programs under the Title II Emergency Low Income Housing Preservation Act (ELIHPA) and the Low-Income Housing Preservation and Resident Homeownership Act (LIHPRHA), Section 236(e)(2) Decoupling Use Agreement, Section 250 Prepayment Use Agreement, or a Section 219 Prepayment Use Agreement.
+This may include, but is not limited to, the Preservation programs under the Title II Emergency Low Income Housing Preservation Act (ELIHPA) and the Low-Income Housing Preservation and Resident Homeownership Act (LIHPRHA), Section 236(e)(2) Decoupling Use Agreement, Section 250 Prepayment Use

+Agreement, or a Section 219 Prepayment Use Agreement.
 An Interest Reduction Payments Agreement associated with a state non-insured 236 mortgage also meets the criteria under this category.
-The expiration of a project affordability restriction imposed by another agency or funder does not meet the criteria under this category. - C. At-risk residents.
-A resident is eligible to receive TPV assistance if the resident: - 1.
-Resides at the project at the time of the owner's request.
-If the triggering event happened before the owner submits the request (note the timing requirements described in Section II.A.2 above), the resident must have also resided at the project at the time of the triggering event; - 2.
-Is not currently assisted under any federal, state, or local rental assistance program;
+The expiration of a project affordability restriction imposed by another agency or funder does not meet the criteria under this category.